How do I sign up to offer my books on iBooks?

 Can I distribute books for free?

-Yes, you can make your books available for free, regardless of whether you have a Paid or Free Books Account.
+Yes, you can make your books available free, regardless of whether you have a Paid Books Account or a Free Books Account.

 Can I distribute self-published books on iBooks?

 Yes.
-All instructions and processes are the same for both publishing organisations and self-published authors.
+All instructions and processes are the same for both publishing organizations and self-published authors.